Research groups

 A medical anthropologist by background, my research seeks to understand some of the social and ethical issues surrounding cancer early detection.
 I am particularly interested in in medicalisation and (over)diagnosis, injustices and inequalities, and the relationship between academia and activism.

 I am currently working on Cancer Research UK’s ‘Test, Evidence, Transition’ programme, which seeks to equitably and effectively optimise colorectal cancer diagnostic pathways across the country.
 In my department, I co-lead the Diagnosis Special Interest Group and am a trained harassment adviser.
-I also supervise students on the MSc in Applied Digital Health.
+I also supervise students on the MSc programmes in Applied Digital Health, Translational Health Sciences and Evidence-Based Healthcare.

 I am writing a book based on my doctoral thesis, which followed the development of a novel tool for screening for oesophageal cancer risk.
 My thesis explored questions surrounding what it might mean to live 'at risk' of disease - for the people who become patients, and for the clinicians, healthcare services and communities that must care for these people who are not 'ill' but might be in the future.